Resolve-DnsName: Resolving DNS Records with PowerShell

-How to Automate Finding Interesting Twitter Users
+How to Automate Twitter Following

 Are you on Twitter?
 If not, you're missing out.
 Twitter is the best social media platform to keep up with the fast pace of tech.
 But there are millions of people on Twitter.
 How do you track down interesting people?
 In this article, I'll show you how to do just at and automate it!

-Getting Started with the Chocolatey Package Manager
+Getting Started with the Chocolatey Package Manager [Walkthrough]

 If you're struggling with managing and maintaining software across your environment, you're in for a treat.
 In this article, you're going to learn all about the ubiquitous package management tool called Chocolatey.
-Whether you're building a DevOps pipeline, attempting to automate software deployments or an individual user wanted to speed up software installations, this article is for you.